 832 Under the intent to benefit-test, courts seek whether the promisee or parties to a contract intended to benefit the non-contracting party seeking the enforcement of the contract.
-Pursuant to Section 302 Restatement (Second) of Contracts, a non-party to the contract (e.g. third party relying on a certificate) is an intended third-party beneficiary with enforceable rights if the recognition of a right to performance in the beneficiary is appropriate to effectuate the intention of the parties (e.g. requesting entity and certifier) and the circumstances indicate that the promisee (e.g. the requesting entity) intended to give the beneficiary the beneficiary and who has no right to recovery thereon (see in general: A.J.
+Pursuant to Section 302 Restatement (Second) of Contracts, a non-party to the contract (e.g. third party relying on a certificate) is an intended third-party beneficiary with enforceable rights if the recognition of a right to performance in the beneficiary is appropriate to effectuate the intention of the parties (e.g. requesting entity and certifier) and the circumstances indicate that the promisee (e.g. the requesting entity) intended to give the beneficiary the benefit of the promised performance.
+An incidental beneficiary is a beneficiary who is not an intended beneficiary and who has no right to recovery thereon (see in general: A.J.
 WATERS, "The Property in the Promise: A Study of the Third Party Beneficiary Rule", (98) Harvard Law Review 1985, 1148-1173; E.A.
 FARNSWORTH, W.F.
 YOUNG & C. SANGER, Contracts: Cases and Materials, New York, Foundation press, 2001, 857-892).

 833 B.A.
-BLUM, Contracts: Examples and Explanations, New York, Aspen, 2004, 692.
+Blum, Contracts: Examples and Explanations, New York, Aspen, 2004, 692.